amalkrishna23/Car-or-not-Detection/README.md

    The `model.json` and associated `.bin` weight files are loaded using TensorFlow.js.

 2. **Preprocess the Image:**
-   The uploaded image is resized to 224x224 pixels and normalized for the model.
+   The uploaded image is resized to 224x224 pixels and normalized for MobileNetV2 compatibility.

 3. **Predict the Class:**
-   The model outputs a probability for the image being a "Car."
+   The model outputs a probability distribution for the two classes: "Car" and "Not a Car."

 4. **Display the Result:**
-   The predicted class along with confidence is shown in the browser, along with a visual confidence bar.
+   The predicted class with the highest confidence is displayed to the user, along with a confidence bar.

 ## 🚀 Getting Started